 You’re going to visualize and describe, in writing, three different versions of yourself a year in the future: your ideal self, your probable self and your feared self.
 From these, you can get an overall sense of the undercurrents shaping your life.
 If you want to explore even further, you can analyze the themes and patterns that emerge in your writing to make plans for the future.

 First, choose a time and place when you’re not going to be interrupted or distracted.
-You’ll need at least an hour and a half for the initial writing, though you could split it into three separate sessions.
-The analysis stage can be done later, and it might even be beneficial to return to what you’ve written with a fresh eye.
+You’ll need at least an hour for the initial writing, though you could split it into three separate sessions.
+The analysis stage can be done later.
+In fact, it might even be beneficial to return to what you’ve written with a fresh eye.

 Now, start writing.
 Don’t let anyone else read it, or you won’t allow yourself the freedom to write honestly.
 Write for a minimum of 20 minutes under each heading, with no maximum time limit.
 Allow the words to flow.
 Don’t go back and edit and don’t plan what you’re going to say.